 Thank goodness, I met this super cool dude at the bus depot on my way to Puerto Viejo.
 The Caribbean Coast was my last destination and Puerto Viejo was a party town, at least where we first ended up.
 I was happy to have a friend who was like a brother to look out for one another.
 When you travel alone, you are never really alone.
-It is fairly easy to make acquaintances with people, especially on the backpackers track.
-So, even if you decide to travel solo, you are rarely ever alone if you don’t want to be.
+It is fairly easy to make acquaintances with people, especially on the backpacker’s track.
+If you decide to travel solo, you are rarely ever alone if you don’t want to be.

-Our tent camping at this hostel was not my thing.
-We ended up splurging at a private hotel that last few nights.
+Our first night we tent camped at this hostel and it was not my thing.
+We ended up splurging for a private hotel for the last few nights.
 I was so grateful for the hot shower and air-conditioned room.

 My most memorable moment in Puerto Viejo was finding Bread & Chocolate Cafe on my way out.
-The owner was a young guy from my fellow Maryland and he lent me a book to read on my way home.
-I would definitely put this place on your list to stop in to, the reviews look great!
+The owner was a young guy from my fellow home State of Maryland.
+He lent me a book to read on my way home.
+I would definitely put this place on your list to stop in to, the reviews still look great today.